 You can apply for the loan within 90 days from the State of Calamity declaration in your area.
-To file your calamity loan application, go to any Pag-IBIG office and submit the following requirements:
+To file your calamity loan application, go to any Pag-IBIG office and submit the required documents.

 For more information about the calamity loan, you may inquire at the nearest Pag-IBIG branch or call 724-4244.

 If your area isn’t under the State of Calamity, you won’t qualify for an SSS or Pag-IBIG calamity loan even if you’re affected by a natural disaster.
 Here are some alternatives to consider when you need cash to cover an emergency after a calamity.